qarls/rosalind_bioinformatics_solutions-rs/README.md

 ## Intro

-This is my personal solutions to the problems found in [ROSALIND](rosalind.info)'s Bioinformatics Stronghold.
+This is my Rust solutions to the problems found in [ROSALIND](rosalind.info)'s Bioinformatics Stronghold.

 Rosalind itself is normally designed for Python learning, but figured this is a good way to challenge myself and learn Rust (at my current sluggish pace.)